 Many such injuries occur due to rash driving and also due to the non-usage of seat belts and helmets.
 Increased road safety awareness will go leaps and bounds in preventing such injuries.

-Here at Richardson Dental and Craniofacial Hospital, we have a state of the art team, which will provide care at every step, right from the patient reporting to the center till the discharge.
 We have radiographic machines including CBCT & OPG for the proper diagnosis of the problem in our hospital itself.
 Our craniofacial teams routinely deal with cases of maxillofacial trauma, thus rendering to the patient only the best possible treatment.